yyzpiero/EVO-PopulationBasedTraining/README.md

 |   `pbt_rl_truct.py`       | implementation using point-2-point communications via `send` and `recv`. |
 |     `pbt_rl_truct_collective.py`     | implementation using collective communications.              |

-For small cluster with limited number of nodes, we suggest point-2-point method, which is more faster than collective method.
-However, for large HPC cluster, collective method is much more faster and robust.
+For small clusters with a limited number of nodes, we suggest the point-2-point method, which is faster than the collective method.
+However, for large HPC clusters, the collective method is much faster and more robust.

-[^note]: [This article](https://www.futurelearn.com/info/courses/python-in-hpc/0/steps/65143) briefly intorduces the difference between point-2-point communcations and collective communicatiosn in MPI.
+[^note]: [This article](https://www.futurelearn.com/info/courses/python-in-hpc/0/steps/65143) briefly introduces the difference between point-2-point communications and collective communications in MPI.

 ## Benchmarks